luizrosalba/dev-links/docs/ReactJS/Hooks.md

 ## Optimization - useMemo

-useMemo is a React Hook that lets you cache the result of a calculation between re-renders.
+useMemo is a React Hook that lets you <strong>cache the result </strong> of a calculation between re-renders.

 [useMemo Example](https://codepen.io/luizrosalba/pen/LYBZGwv?editors=1111)